soi-20/brains/_pages/about.md

 ![Alt Text](https://i.imgur.com/Jjyds3p.png)

+# Or

-Or contact me for $100 on 21.co.
+Contact me for $100 on 21.co.
 All$$ will be donated to Folding at Home.

 [HERE](https://earn.com/allenlee/)